This post is part of a series of posts where I explain how to print to different trays in NAV.

 - The first page should print from first tray where we will use a colored paper,

-- The last page should print from second tray where we will use pre printed paper where we can read general terms and conditions in the back,
+- The last page should print from second tray where we will use preprinted paper where we can read general terms and conditions in the back,

 - Other pages should print from the lower tray for example.

-In order to fulfill this requirement, we’ll use the options already described in Part 1.
+To fulfill this requirement, we’ll use the options already described in Part 1.

 For test purpose, I will save report “Sales – Invoice” (ID 206) under a new name and number.
 I’ll adjust properties as below:

 - PaperSourceLastPage = Custom 3.

 Then I’ll create an invoice, post, and print it.
 Voilà !

 That’s great.
 But when you print multiple invoices or when you print multiple copies of your invoice, you’ll quickly notice that NAV does not pages in the right trays.

 Unfortunately, this is a limitation in Windows Client / RTC because: